pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 ## Platforms as Products: Driving Success

 One of the key initiatives currently underway within the Platform Working Group is the "[Platforms as Products](https://tag-app-delivery.cncf.io/blog/product-thinking-for-platforms/)" research project.
-This effort aims to explore the parallels between traditional product management and the management of cloud-native platforms to identify best practices and patterns that can help organizations unlock the full potential of their platforms.
+This effort aims to explore the parallels between traditional product management and the management of cloud-native platforms to identify best practices and patterns that can help organizations unlock their platforms' full potential.

 The core premise of the "Platforms as Products" initiative is that successful cloud-native platforms should be treated and managed like products rather than just technology projects.
 This means applying principles of product management, such as:

 - **Defining a clear vision and roadmap**: Establishing a long-term vision for the platform and a roadmap to get there, focusing on delivering value to internal customers.
-- **Measuring and optimizing for key metrics**: Identifying and tracking the right performance indicators to ensure the platform is delivering the desired outcomes.
+- **Measuring and optimizing for key metrics**: Identifying and tracking the right performance indicators to ensure the platform delivers the desired outcomes.
 - **Fostering a thriving ecosystem**: Encouraging and enabling a community of contributors and consumers to drive the platform's evolution and adoption.
 - **Continuously iterating and improving**: Embracing a continuous improvement mindset, with regular updates and enhancements to the platform based on user feedback and emerging needs.